 Core Non-Examined Subjects

-All students complete courses in Core PE and PSCHE.
+All students complete courses in Core PE and PSHCE.
 These courses are not accredited.

 Guided Pathways In order to ensure that a balanced curriculum is followed, students are encouraged to consider studying subjects in four curriculum areas: Modern Foreign Languages, Humanities, Art/Performance/Creative subjects, Technology/Sciences.

 All Students will be required to express a preference to study at least one of: French; Spanish; Geography; History; Computer Science or Triple Science.

 Students should be aware of the English Baccalaureate suite of subjects which are: English, maths, science, a modern foreign language and either geography or history.
 Students studying a modern foreign language will be advised to consider following this EBacc suite of subjects.

 Modern Foreign Languages The majority of students will be guided to continue to study GCSE French and/or Spanish.
 Teachers of these subjects and the Head of Year will provide this guidance.

 Humanities Students are able to study GCSE geography and/or history.
 The small number not studying a modern language are offered guidance to study geography, history, Computer Science or Triple Science.

 Selecting one subject from each curriculum area gives a broad and balanced curriculum, however, some students may wish to specialise in an area of particular strength by studying more than one subject from an area or a second modern foreign language or humanities.